All Countries in the World

 Image: Robert Wolterman

-Minnesota to the north, Missouri to the south; and South Dakota to the north west.
+Iowa is a landlocked Midwestern U.S. state, bordered by Minnesota to the north, Missouri to the south, and South Dakota to the north west.

 Image: Tony Webster

-The 'Land of the Rolling Prairie' offers rolling plains and cornfields, steep hills and valleys in north.
+The 'Land of the Rolling Prairie' offers rolling prairies and cornfields, steep hills and valleys in north.

 Most of Iowa's land is used for agriculture; crops cover about 60% of the state, 30% is grasslands (pasture and hay with some prairie and wetland).

 Highest natural point is Hawkeye Point at whopping 509 m (1,671 ft).
-It is easy to find, there are a flagpole, a picnic bench, a tile mosaic, and several granite markers.
+Situated close to the state line with Minnesota in north west, north of Sheldon.
+The hill is easy to find, there is a flagpole, a picnic bench, a tile mosaic, and several granite markers.

 Today, Iowa has a population of 3.18 million people (est. 2018) , capital and largest city is Des Moines, other major cities are Cedar Rapids, Davenport, and Sioux City.